 The National Community Pharmacists Association (NCPA) is hailing a recent letter of guidance from the Centers for Medicare and Medicaid Services (CMS) regarding Medical-at-Home services, Medicare Part D fees, and long-term care (LTC) services as a win for LTC independent pharmacies.

 CMS released a letter, dated December 15, 2021, to all Part D Sponsors providing guidance on Medicare Part D dispensing costs, specifically, costs for patients with institutional level of care needs who are still living at home.

-Why is this clarification important for NCPA members?
+Why is CMS clarification on medical-at-home services important for NCPA members?

 Long-term care pharmacies have long worked with homebound patients’ care teams to administer care for medical-at-home (MAH) patients but have not been getting equivalent reimbursement for expenses.
 The NCPA’s Long Term Care Division, headed by its senior vice president of policy and pharmacy affairs, Ronna Hauser, PharmD, has been advocating for recognition of this problem for years.
 With this new guidance, there is finally a blueprint for recouping what LTC care pharmacies spend when serving MAH customers.

 The Prescription Drug Benefit Manual of the CMS states that these costs may include the following:

 - Costs associated with time spent electronically verifying information about a patient's coverage